Part 1 Understanding Chords

 • --X--

-• Play the first fret on the B string instead of the second fret to play the A minor chord.
+• Play the A minor chord by playing the first fret instead of the second fret on the B string.
 The hand shape is the same as the E major chord.

-6 Learn the F major chord.
-The F major chord is similar to the C major chord, just compressed.
-Don’t worry about the top two strings.
+6. Learn the F major chord.
+The F major chord is similar to the C major chord, just squeezed.
+Don't worry about the top two strings.
 Place your ring finger on the third fret of the fourth string.
 Place your middle finger on the second fret of the third string.
 Finally, place your index finger on the first fret of the second string.
-Only the bottom four strings will be used.
+Only the lower four strings are used.

 • --0--